There are several ways you can calculate investment returns.

 Since Stockspot has no control over when clients choose to deposit or withdraw their funds, time weighted returns is the most accurate way we can show our model portfolio returns over a period of time.

-Whenever Stockspot reports on performance since inception or over a time period like 1 or 3 years we use time weighted returns. e.g. on our website or in our newsletter like below.
+Whenever Stockspot reports on performance since inception or over a time period like 1, 3, 5 or even 10 years we use time weighted returns. e.g. on our website or in our newsletter like below.

 How is it calculated?

 To calculate time weighted return you need to know your starting portfolio value, your ending value and the time period.
-From this you can calculate the 1 or 3 year time weighted returns as follows:
+From this you can calculate the time weighted returns for that number of years as follows:

 Stockspot uses the compound time weighted return methodology, including the reinvestment of distributions but excluding individual tax.